IkhsanHerdi/JCDS2804-ProjectCapstoneModul1/README.md

 # JCDS2804-ProjectCapstoneModul1
 Project Capstone Modul 1 - Library Application

-A library application is built in Python Programming Language that helps manage library data and operations.
+A library application in Campus is built in Python Programming Language that helps manage library data and operations.
 It can include features for managing books, cataloging, Recycle Bin, and Rent a Book.

-**Pengguna Aplikasi :**
+**Application User :**
 1. Admin
-2. User
+2. User (in this case is student)

-**Fitur Pengguna Aplikasi**
+**Feature Application**
-* **Fitur Admin**
+* **Admin Feature**
   * Lihat Katalog Buku
   * Pengembalian Buku
   * Lihat buku yang Dipinjam